mihaichiritescu/crm-service/README.md

 ### To use this template:

-- Find and replace all references to `foobarbaz` with the name of your service using the 'Match Case' option
+- Find and replace all references to `crm-service` with the name of your service using the 'Match Case' option
-- Find and replace all references to `FooBarBaz` with the name of your service using the 'Match Case' option
+- Find and replace all references to `crm-service` with the name of your service using the 'Match Case' option
 - Find and replace all references to port `880X` with the next unused port number (see other services for latest)
 - Update the [`swagger/api.yaml`](https://github.com/mihaichiritescu/crm-service/tree/master/swagger/api.yaml) to match your new API
 - Update the database migration file [`V0_1__initial.sql`](https://github.com/mihaichiritescu/crm-service/tree/master/db/migration/V0_1__initial.sql) to create your desired database initial migration